King James Only?

 Christ our LORD.”

-Servant’s Note: I will not quote the full two pages, except for the following paragraph as it gives you the flavor of everything before.
-Again, just as originally printed, the spelling is in the old English and you can see how certain letters have changes; most notable is the letter “u” for “v”.
+[Servant’s Note: I will not quote the full two pages, except for the following paragraph as it gives you the flavor of everything before.
+Again, just as originally printed, the spelling is in the old English has not been corrected, and you can see how certain letters have changes; most notable is the letter “u” for “v” and the "i" letter to the "j".]

 “The LORD of Heauen and earth blesse your Maiestie with many and happy dayes, that as his Heauenly hand hath enriched your Highnesse with many singular, and extraordinary Graces; so you may be the wonder of the world in this later age, for happinesse and true felicitie, to the honour of the Great God, and the good of his Church, through IESVS Christ our LORD and onely Sauiour.”